How to Save Money and Affirm Life by Mediating Your Divorce

 Are you willing to set aside $40,000 or $50,000 each to pursue an adversarial process?

-If you could finalize your divorce for under $10,000, are there things you would do that could bring delight?
+If you could finalize your divorce for under $10,000, are there things you could do with those unused funds that could bring security, aliveness, well-being?

 Could that money be used for something restorative or rejuvenating, once the divorce process is complete?